 Who can use an ERH?

-Anyone who commutes to work at least twice a week by transit, carpool, vanpool, bicycle, or walking, and lives or works in Adams, Berks, Carbon, Cumberland, Dauphin, Franklin, Lancaster, Lebanon, Monroe, Perry, Pike, Schuylkill, and York Counties.
+Anyone who commutes to work at least twice a week by transit, carpool, vanpool, bicycle, or walking, tracks their trips in Commute PA and lives or works in Adams, Berks, Carbon, Cumberland, Dauphin, Franklin, Lancaster, Lebanon, Monroe, Perry, Pike, Schuylkill, and York Counties.

 What is a “qualified emergency?” *